auerlab/fasda/README.md

 FASDA is ready for alpha-testing.

-Currently the kallisto abundance.tsv file format is used as input for computing fold-change and P-values.  "fasda abundance" can compute abundances from SAM/BAM/CRAM files and produce a kallisto style abundance file, so that RNA-Seq data from other aligners can be used.
+Currently the kallisto abundance.tsv file format is used as input for computing fold-change and P-values.
+The "fasda abundance" command can compute abundances from SAM/BAM/CRAM files and produce a kallisto style abundance file, so that RNA-Seq data from other aligners can be used.